jodobear/Learning-Bitcoin-from-the-Command-Line/18_4_Accessing_Bitcoind_with_Python.md

 ## Build Your Connection

-We are now ready to start interacting with `boitcond`, but first we need to establish connection.
+We are now ready to start interacting with `boitcoind`, but first we need to establish connection.
 Create a file called `btcrpc.py` and type the following:

 ```py
 from bitcoinrpc.authproxy import AuthServiceProxy, JSONRPCException